hamogu/doc/source/inbrief/simsetup.rst

 user has some control over the form of the randomization blur via the :marxtool:`marx2fits` ``--pixadj`` option.

-Figure :ref:`fig-ditherexp` shows an example of a simulated ACIS-I observation of a cluster of galaxies with and without aspect motion included.
+Figure :ref:`dither <fig-ditherexp>` shows an example of a simulated ACIS-I observation of a cluster of galaxies with and without aspect motion included.